-Introductory Course SGIS 420: Women and Politics: SWST 101: 3 A Global Perspective Introduction to Women's Studie S SHST 351: Women in Early Modern Europe and America Theory Course 3 SHST 352: Women in Modern Europe SWST 301: Feminist Theory and America and Methods SHST 495: Topics in Women's History SPSY 442: Psychology of Women SSOC 435: Sociology of Women Additional Courses 12 SWST 355: U.S. Women's Movement 12 credit hours from the following list, with no me ore SWST 398: Special Topics in than two courses from any individual discipline (e except Women's Studies SWST), and no more than one course from within the SWST 490: Senior Seminar in students' major program (cannot be counted towar rd Women's Studies both the major and minor).
-Total Harris Dagrinad 10 Total Hours Required 18 □ SATH 301: Women and Art SCRJ 376: Women and Crime SEGL 437: Women Writers SGIS 350: Women and American Politi cs
+SGIS 420: Women and Politics: A Global Perspective SHST 351: Women in Early Modern Europe and America SHST 352: Women in Modern Europe and America SHST 495: Topics in Women's History SPSY 442: Psychology of Women SSOC 435: Sociology of Women SWST 355: U.S. Women's Movement SWST 398: Special Topics in Women's Studies SWST 490: Senior Seminar in Women's Studies

-&lt;sup>1Minimum grade of "C" for all courses required.
+1Minimum grade of "C" for all courses required.

-&lt;sup>2Courses may also be used to satisfy general education requirements.
+2Courses may also be used to satisfy general education requirements.
 If used for general education, students will have satisfied the requirement for the minor and will be excused from the credit hour requirements for the preparatory course.

-&lt;sup>3With the written approval of a Women's Studies faculty member, students may apply relevant special topics courses, one-time only courses, internships and independent studies to the minor.
+3With the written approval of a Women's Studies faculty member, students may apply relevant special topics courses, one-time only courses, internships and independent studies to the minor.
+18